eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   procname <from> <msg>

-  Description: triggered when a user enters or returns from an away status on the IRC server, ONLY when the away-notify IRCv3 capability is enabled via CAP. text is the reason that has been specified.
-To catch a user returning from an away status, use "" as the mask. flags is ignored.
-This bind will only work with IRC servers that support the IRCv3 away-notify capability and the away-notify capability must be enabled, otherwise it is ignored.
+  Description: triggered when Eggdrop recieves an IRCv3 AWAY message for a user from an IRC server, ONLY if the away-notify IRCv3 capability is enabled via CAP.
+"Normal" away messages (301 messages) will not trigger this bind, for those you should instead use a RAWT bind. mask is a nickname (* to catch all nicknames) and msg is the reason that has been specified. flags is ignored.
+This bind will only work with IRC servers that support the IRCv3 away-notify capability, and the away-notify capability must be enabled.

   Module: server